japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStoreProvider.md

 NOTE: `StateStoreProvider` utility uses <<spark-sql-streaming-properties.md#spark.sql.streaming.stateStore.providerClass, spark.sql.streaming.stateStore.providerClass>> internal configuration property for the name of the class of the default <<implementations, StateStoreProvider implementation>>.

 [[implementations]]
-NOTE: <<spark-sql-streaming-HDFSBackedStateStoreProvider.md#, HDFSBackedStateStoreProvider>> is the default and only known `StateStoreProvider` in Spark Structured Streaming.
+NOTE: [HDFSBackedStateStoreProvider](HDFSBackedStateStoreProvider.md) is the default and only known `StateStoreProvider` in Spark Structured Streaming.

 [[contract]]
 .StateStoreProvider Contract